Many mothers fail to establish breastfeeding because of difficulties such as:

 A soft carrier or sling can be a handy way of keeping your baby close and encouraging breastfeeding.

-There may come a point when you decide to stop because it isn't working out.
+There may come a point when you decide to stop because it is not working out.
 Relactation and induced lactation are hard work and take a lot of time and patience.
 Your baby needs to be co-operative also.

 Whatever happens, be proud.
 Every single drop of breast milk you have given your baby will have been beneficial.